lizwright06/Previous-Projects/README.md

 To do this, they need to go on quests to get four Runes that give them special powers; the Portal Rune, the Freeze Rune, the Ice Arrow Rune, and the Protection Rune.
 To do so, they have to find various artifacts in the Artifact Hall.
 They can also get powerups in the form of toppers from the shop.

 Here is a list of classes found in this project:
-- ICS4U_FP (main/quest stones) - main hub for all code; gives player quests, allows them to pick where to go, see quest progress, etc
+- ICS4U_FP (main/quest stones) --> main hub for all code; gives player quests, allows them to pick where to go, see quest progress, etc
-- Password - used files to allow user to login to the game/have multiple saved games on one computer
+- Password --> used files to allow user to login to the game/have multiple saved games on one computer
-- DrawingCanvas - used graphics to display a title card at the start of the game
+- DrawingCanvas --> used graphics to display a title card at the start of the game
-- Shop - allows user to buy toppers/powerups
+- Shop --> allows user to buy toppers/powerups
+- Topper --> stores data on the various toppers the user owns
-- Hallways - holds Artifact Hall (artifact locations) in a 2D array
+- Hallways --> holds Artifact Hall (artifact locations) in a 2D array
-    - Messages (extends Hallways) - contains the messages the artifacts "say" when selected - general messages, quest-specific messages, gold acquisition, etc.
+    - Messages (extends Hallways) --> contains the messages the artifacts "say" when selected - general messages, quest-specific messages, gold acquisition, etc.
 - Queue - base queue class for Rune Quests/Charlock Adventure, so artifacts are found in right order
-    - PortalQueue (extends Queue) - uses Queue to create a queue with all of the clues for artifacts in the Portal Rune quest in the right order
+    - PortalQueue (extends Queue) --> uses Queue to create a queue with all of the clues for artifacts in the Portal Rune quest in the right order
-    - FreezeQueue (extends Queue) - uses Queue to create a queue with all of the clues for artifacts in the Freeze Rune quest in the right order
+    - FreezeQueue (extends Queue) --> uses Queue to create a queue with all of the clues for artifacts in the Freeze Rune quest in the right order
-    - IceArrowQueue (extends Queue) - uses Queue to create a queue with all of the clues for artifacts in the Ice Arrow Rune quest in the right order
+    - IceArrowQueue (extends Queue) --> uses Queue to create a queue with all of the clues for artifacts in the Ice Arrow Rune quest in the right order
-    - ProtectionQueue (extends Queue) - uses Queue to create a queue with all of the clues for artifacts in the Protection Rune quest in the right order
+    - ProtectionQueue (extends Queue) --> uses Queue to create a queue with all of the clues for artifacts in the Protection Rune quest in the right order
+    - CharlockBattle (extends Queue) --> uses Queue to create a queue with all of the clues for the pre-Adventure in the final battle with Charlock.
+Also includes attack and HP functions for the player and Charlock.

+## Other Projects

 - salonSoftware, APRIL 2022 --> group project making a software for a hypothetical salon